Frequently asked questions

 What is the accommodation like?

-Accommodation is provided at Wadham College and is of general student standard.
-No en-suite accommodation is available.
+Accommodation is of general student standard with shared bathrooms.
+Wifi is provided at Wadham College and there are computer facilities at the Refugee Studies Centre.
 There are no facilities provided for partners or other family members.
 Participants arriving before or staying on after the Summer School should make their own accommodation arrangements.

 what amount of subsistence funds will I need?